-Dr. Abrams came to Roswell Park from the Laboratory of Tumor Immunology and Biology, National Cancer Institute (NCI), National Institutes of Health (NIH), in Bethesda, MD, where he served as an Investigator.
+Dr. Abrams came to Roswell Park from the Laboratory of Tumor Immunology and Biology, National Cancer Institute (NCI), National Institutes of Health (NIH), in Bethesda, MD, where he served as Principal Investigator.
 He has been honored by the NCI/NIH with five consecutive Performance Awards from 2003–2007, and was the recipient of six NIH Federal Technology Transfer Awards for the discovery of human T lymphocyte peptide epitopes reflecting ras codon 12 mutations.
 The identification of such mutated ras peptide sequences has also culminated in patent approval in both Europe and the U.S.

 As a tumor immunologist, his research interests focus on understanding mechanisms of tumor escape and immune suppression.
 Currently, Dr. Abrams serves on several external grant review panels.
 He has authored or co-authored more than 130 journal articles, reviews and book chapters, and has received numerous national and international invitations to speak.